pramod0310/pramod0310/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Cloud Infrastructure Which includes Kubernetes, AWS, Azure, Argocd, CICD and other opensource tools.
+- 🔭 I’m currently working on Cloud Infrastructure Which includes Kubernetes, AWS, Azure, Argocd, CICD and other opensource tools
 - 🌱 I’m currently learning tekton, Vault, Kyverno..
 - 📫 How to reach me:
 - 😄 Pronouns: ...